Our all-inclusive guide to preparing for, choosing and using antifouling paints

 As a starting point, there are three main types of paint to choose between:

 - Hard film

 Eroding antifoulings use the water’s friction to reduce the thickness of the paint and expose fresh layers of biocide.
 This erosion releases biocides in a controlled manner, providing a longer and more consistent performance throughout the season.
 It also helps to reduce long-term build-up of antifouling.

 It’s important that the correct film thickness is applied to get the right concentration of biocides.

 High-speed vessels, boats on drying moorings and racing boats require a hard film antifouling rather than an eroding one.
 This stops the increased pressure on the hull, whether from high speed, silt and mud or scrubbing, from removing the paint film too quickly.
 These antifoulings work because the biocide leaches out of the paint without the paint film eroding away.

-Another variety with a dedicated following is copper-based paints.
+Another variety with a dedicated following is copper-based paints, such as Coppercoat.
 These use particles of copper suspended in an epoxy coating and can last up to 10 years, saving you the annual ritual of antifouling.